 - has a lot in common with E-A-T so a lot of the points of the audit relate to E-A-T.

-Google product review update checklist (and template)
+Google product reviews update checklist

 The below Google product update review checklist items are the compilation of all the best practices provided in the Google documentation and my own insights.